shekarramaswamy4/shared-register-abstraction/README.md

 ## Node
 A node has *memory*, which is a mapping from an address to string data.

+This implementation assumes a static set of nodes.
+It is tolerant to network partitions (as long as a quorum is still reachable), but is not designed to handle arbitrary nodes entering and exiting the system.

 ## Reads and Writes
 Reading data is done by reading from a quorum.
 Clients fetch data from nodes for a given address and choose the data with the latest confirmed timestamp.
 Clients then update the out of date nodes.